Sunday, April 18, 2010

 So even though things have appeared quiet, a lot has been going on.
 One year has passed since I started this adventure.
 At last I am comfortable.
 I'm no longer perching precariously on the edge and I have a sure path to follow.
 That kind of change is always exciting but that's not why I am posting and that's not why I said I was "soooooooo excited".
 I am sooooooo excited because two of my paintings have been accepted in the very prestigious Salon International 2010.

-still needed to tweak "The World Outside Your Door" and lacked a few days finishing "Radiance".
+I have viewed this show on line for years but could never enter because it's a competition for oil paintings only.
+When saw the deadline for entering was coming up fast I had a choice to make.
+I still needed to tweak "The World Outside Your Door" and lacked a few days finishing "Radiance".
 I felt a bit rushed and not really ready but I've always believed there's no time like the present and nothing ventured nothing gained.

 Anyway, here's the letter I received: